 As part of our initiative to identify and mitigate risk we:

-- Endeavour to build long standing relationships with suppliers and clients, and communicate our core values and business behaviour.
+- Build long standing relationships with suppliers and clients, making clear our expectations of business behaviour; and

 We have in place systems to:

-- Identify, assess and monitor potential risk in our supply chain.
+- Identify and assess potential risk areas in our supply chain;

 - Protect whistle blowers.